-- 1. Calculate the equianalgesic dose of the new opioid based on the table in the appendix - 2.
+- 1. Calculate the equianalgesic dose of the new opioid based on the table in appendix 1. - 2.
 Decrease the dose by 40% (25-50%) (or by 75-90% if switching to methadone). - a.
 Choose upper bound (50%) if elderly, mentally frail, or rotation to/from greater than 90 mg morphine equivalents - b.
 Choose lower bound (25%) if C-O does not meet these criteria or if switching from the same opioid with a different route of administration - c.
-The dose decrease is based on the fact that being tolerant to one effective dose, but not all the way.
+The dose decrease is based on the fact that being tolerant to one opioid may make you somewhat tolerant to another at the same effective dose, but not all the way.
 You have to decrease the total daily morphine equivalent dose when switching to a new agent or you run the risk of OD and adverse event. - 3.
 Follow up on functional goals as outlined elsewhere in this guideline and adjust new opioid dose as indicated.